 “Ranging from metallic hisses to electronic yodels, sounds of grackles may not be music to our ears—but they have their own rough beauty, a distinctive, primal harshness.
 Grackle songs evolved to carry through their nesting habitats — dense marshes and brushy landscapes — where more lyrical notes and phrases wouldn’t carry well.
 However strange they may sound, they know how to make themselves heard.”

-Then watch these wonderful bird sound videos next:
+Watch these wonderful bird sound videos next on TKSST:

 • A Short History of the Nightingale, animated